-Lower Oak Orchard Creek (Oak Orchard River) Professional Review and Guide
+Lower Oak Orchard Creek (Oak Orchard River) Professional Guide

 "Stretching from Lake Alice Dam to its mouth at Point Breeze, a distance of about 5 miles, this stream averages 100 yards wide and 2.5 feet deep.
 From autumn through spring, its water volume and temperature are perfect for seasonal runs of salmonids.